|Home About Us Leadership Vestry|

 My husband Richard and I were part of the first class of St. Davidís Shepherd group leaders, when the program first started at St. Davidís, and we have participated in the small group bible study ever since.
 I have served St. Davidís in many capacities over the years including serving as an usher and coordinating the usher schedule for several years, co-leader of the Communications ministry for several years, served on St. Davidís 20th Anniversary Celebration committee, ministry team and mission team member of the El Hogar and Bromley international ministries for over ten years, and the ministry leader for the Salvation Army Apple Tree and Holiday Coalition Angle Tree for several years.
 I have served with many of you here at St. Davidís and my work with you, and our serving others, richly blesses me.
 My husband Richard and I regularly participate in the 10:45 service and sometimes at the 9:00 when we donít sleep in.

-The Vestry nominating committee asked me how my experience would benefit St. Davidís if I were a member of the Vestry.
-I think that my years of experience serving at St. Davidís is a testament to my dedication to this church, the parishioners, and those that we serve both locally and internationally.
+I hope that my years of experience serving at St. Davidís is a testament to my dedication to this church, the parishioners, and those that we serve both locally and internationally.
 Probably the most important skill that I bring to the Vestry from a professional experience standpoint is that I know how to get a great deal of things done with not a lot of resources - which we have had to do from time to time here at St. Davidís.
 Thank God for the Internet-(mostly)!
-While working for Richard Iíve had to figure out how to do a great many things that I hadnít necessarily done before; but the business is going on year 16 so we must be doing something right.
+While working for Richard Iíve had to figure out how to do a great many things that I hadnít necessarily done before; but the business is going on year 18 so we must be doing something right.
 Working for a small firm you need to be prepared to do whatever needs to be done, and I feel the same way about serving on St. Davidís Vestry.
 Iím prepared to do what is needed, and if Iím not the most knowledgeable about it Iíll do the research to gain the knowledge I need.

-Why am I running for Vestry at this time?
+Why did I choose to server on Vestry at this time (2015-2017)?
 Iíve been asked to run for Vestry several times over the years, and each of those times, after prayerful consideration, I said no. This time I felt in my heart that it was time.
 I take to heart the scripture which says ďto whom much is given much is required.Ē I have been unbelievably, and undeservedly, blessed in my life.
 I am so grateful to God for these many blessings.
-Worshipping here at St. Davidís is most certainly one of them.
+Worshiping here at St. Davidís is most certainly one of them.
 The best way that I know how to say thank you is to serve God in whatever capacity he may call me.
-Serving on the Vestry is a very serious commitment; it involves accepting responsibility for guiding the course of St. Davidís over the next three years.
-I will do my best to not bring any of my priorities to the Vestry, but rather I will strive to seek and understand the will of God and to put that before my personal wants.
-I will also welcome input from parishioners as their representative on the Vestry.
+Serving on the Vestry is a very serious commitment; it involves accepting responsibility for guiding the course of St. Davidís over a three year term.
+I strive to seek and understand the will of God and to put that before my personal wants when making decisions put before the vestry.
+I also welcome input from parishioners as their representative on the Vestry.
 I do promise however that I will do my best to keep St. Davidís the most special and remarkable place that it is.
 Thank you.
 Sharon Easley

 My family and I set roots in Ashburn back in 2000.
 We discovered St. Davidís while "church shopping" and we immediately felt a connection with Father Stephen McWhorter and his ďfootball sermons.Ē For the most part, however, we were just pew sitters who werenít really involved.